-Image 7: Check oil level with dipstick
+Image 7: Check oil level with the dip stick

-- 9. Remove and wipe the dip stick.
-Refill the engine with approximately 4.7 litres of fresh oil until the oil level registers on the dipstick (see image 7). - 10.
-Fill the oil filter canister with approximately 0.7 litres of fresh oil.
+- 10. Fill the oil filter canister with approximately 1/2 pint of fresh oil.
 This will be a slow process as it takes some time for the viscous oil to permeate the filter medium.
 The purpose of priming the filter it to reduce the time taken for the oil to circulate through the system. - 11.
 Coat the top seal with fresh oil and refit the canister to the filter head.
-Hand tighten only - turn until filter just seats then a further half-to-three quarter turn.
-Do not use any tools. - 12.
+Hand tighten only and do not use tools. - 12.
 Lower the front of the car before starting the engine to ensure that the pump pick-up is immersed in oil and aeration is avoided. - 13.
 Start the engine and run at a fast idle (1000 1200 rpm).
 Check the sump plug and filter for signs of oil leakage.
 Tighten as required. - 14.
-Stop the engine, allow the oil level to settle for a few minutes then check and top up if necessary. - 15.
-Periodically check for leakage and level during the first week of running. - 16.
-Dispose of all waste in accordance with local by-laws.
+Stop the engine, check the oil level and top up if necessary. - 15.
+Periodically check for leakage during the first week of running. - 16.
+Dispose of all waste in accordance with local bylaws.
 Used oil is generally accepted at a council waste disposal centre.